Laurentino Cortizo

 Laurentino "Nito" Cortizo Cohen (/es/; born 30 January 1953) is a Panamanian politician who served as the 38th President of Panama from 2019 to 2024.
 Previously, he served as President of the National Assembly (2000–2001) and Minister of Agricultural and Livestock Development (2004–2006).
 Cortizo was a member of the National Assembly for Colón Province from 1994 to 2004.

 A member of the Democratic Revolutionary Party, he was elected as president in the 2019 general election, winning 33.27% of the vote.
 He took office on 1 July 2019.

 Early life and education

 Laurentino Cortizo Cohen was born in Panama City to Laurentino Cortizo, a Galician from Beariz, Spain, and Esther Cohen, of Jewish descent.

 The eldest of six siblings, Cortizo attended Javier Elementary School and completed his secondary education at La Salle College in Diriamba, Nicaragua.
 He went on to attend the Valley Forge Military Academy in Pennsylvania.
 After this, he studied at Norwich University in Vermont, the oldest military college in the United States.
-Cortizo then attended St. Edwards University, earning a master's degree in business administration, and the University of Texas at Austin, where he did doctoral work.
+Cortizo then attended St. Edward's University, earning a master's degree in business administration, and the University of Texas at Austin, where he did doctoral work.